Table of Contents

 - Can you let me know if I am eligible for DevEx before I submit a request?

 Unfortunately, we are unable to pre-guarantee eligibility as all DevEx requests are reviewed upon submission.
-We do require that DevEx participants follow the Terms of Service and earn the Robux legitimately.

-- What causes DevEx requests to be declined
+- What causes DevEx requests to be declined?

 DevEx requests can be declined for multiple reasons.
 Common DevEx rejection reasons are detailed below:

-• Failure to complete registration/submit tax forms on the DevEx portal
+• Failure to complete registration/submit tax forms on the DevEx portal within 1 week

-b) Account Theft
+• Account Theft

-c) Attempting to exchange Robux for real currency other than through DevEx
+• Attempting to exchange Robux for real currency other than through DevEx

-e) Any illegal or unethical activities
+• Any illegal or unethical activities

 - My previous DevEx requests were approved, but my most recent DevEx request was declined.
 Why?